wduquette/molt/notes/journal.md

     *   Is this a reasonable goal?
     *   Would allow Molt to be used in embedded code.

+### 2019-09-01 (Monday)
+*   Parsing issues:
+    *   Even if a word consists of a single variable reference or a single command interpolation, it is currently turned into a string and a new Value.
+Really it should be passed along as a single value.
+        *   A braced word is always a new string.
+        *   A bare word can be an existing value if it consists only of a variable or command interpolation.
+        *   A quoted word can be an existing value if it consists only of a variable or command interpolation.
+        *   None of these can be existing values in other circumstances, because we always re-parse scripts.
+    *   Suppose I parsed scripts into a structure, and executed the structure.
+        *   Would make `eval` slower, and individual commands slower, but script strings should be faster.
+    *   See notes/parsed_form.md for ideas on what it might look like.

 ### 2019-08-31 (Saturday)
 *   Improving Interp's Parsing: Review
     *   parse_braced_word